 His full-time partner was Robin Frijns, the other co-drivers were Laurens Vanthoor, Nico Muller and Stephane Richelmi.
 Scoring two podiums, at Monza and Silverstone, Vernay finished sixth in the points.

 In 2016, Vernay stayed with Team WRT but switched to their TCR International Series division, sponsored by beverage company Leopard.
-Driving the #2 Volkswagen Golf GTI TCR for Leopard Racing, Vernay scored three wins to finish third in the points, behind teammate Stefano Comini and Seat driver James Nash.
+Driving the #2 Volkswagen Golf GTI TCR, Vernay scored three wins to finish third in the points, behind teammate Stefano Comini and Seat driver James Nash.

 In the 2017 TCR season, following Comini's departure, Vernay became Leopard Racing's main driver, continuing to drive the #2 Volkswagen Golf.
 He stayed among front-runners, winning two races during the season and entering the season's finale in Dubai as the championship leader.
 He wins the title ahead of Hungarian teenager Attila Tassi.